adeel-ahmad-awan/KnapsackAlgorithmsR/README.md

 print(endtime-starttime)
 ```

-By running the C++ Code for Greedy algorithm, the run time will be optimized.
+The run time will be optimized by running the C++ Code for the Greedy algorithm.
 As you see in the code, if the fast is FALSE, the C++ code will run, and if it is TRUE, the R code will run.

 ```{r}
 starttime <- Sys.time()